egsh/elizaspeaking/content/post/first-time-bullet-journaller-in-distress.md

 It all began to fall out of perspective when I was getting behind in the weekly spreads (how can you plan for the future if you haven't a spread to plan it in?!) and the time I was sinking into the layouts was time I'd be stealing from other priority tasks (like uni work!).

 None of this is what I actually wanted from my journal.
 Now that I have a clearer perspective of how I wish to continue my bullet journal, I realise that it should be a companion that is functional at keeping my life organised and simple to update, with a hint of creative flare (because I can't help myself).
 This is precisely where I intend to start off again in August; simple and functional.

+That 'first time bullet journaller in distress' feeling has now subsided, thankfully before spring session at uni kicked off.
+I have been able to create a timetable for session two and start to plan out my simpler, more practical spreads for August.

 ![](/uploads/2017/08/01/Blog%202_5-1.jpg)